 In 2010, two gill nets and four trap nets were set overnight to determine the aeration system efficiency at the reservoir.
 Gill nets contained no fish and the trap nets combined total 1,024 fathead minnows.
 Water levels on BR 012 rarely fluctuate more than 3 feet/year however, depths within the reservoir are too shallow to sustain any sport fishery and the aeration system was removed and there are no plans to continue any stocking of sport fish.
-In the future BR 012 should be disease tested for fathead minnows to be used as a donor source for other bodies of water.
+In 2011, high spring run-off breached the dam near the spillway and this reservoir will no longer be managed as a fishery.